The Abilene - Taylor County Public Health District provides clinical testing at reduced rates.

 - Complete Blood Count - Used for many general health check-ups.
-Checks for conditions such as anemia
+Checks for conditions such as anemia and certain infections.

 - Hepatitis B Antibody Test - shows if you are immune to Hepatitis B